Sensitivity-Based Distributed Programming for Non-Convex Optimization: Distributed sensitivity-based solution

-The key takeaway is that the agents are now able to compute the sensitivities locally since the right-hand side of \eqref{eq:gradient_neighboraffine} only depends on local and neighboring variables and not on variables of second-order neighbors as in \eqref{eq:gradient_withoutneighboraffine}.
+The key takeaway is that the agents are now able to compute the sensitivities locally since the right-hand side of \eqref{eq:gradient_neighboraffine} only depends on local and neighboring variables and not on variables of second-order neighbors, $\mathcal{N}_i^2$, as in \eqref{eq:gradient_withoutneighboraffine}.
 This property is leveraged to reduce the number of communication steps by sending the Lagrange multipliers together with the decision variables in Step 2 of Algorithm~\ref{alg:SENSI_with_neighboraffinity}, which summarizes the modified SBDP method for neighbor-affine functions.
-This modification results in only one neighbor-to-neighbor communication step in which a maximum number of $\sum_{\agents}(n_i+n_{gi} +n_{hi}) |\mathcal{N}_i|$ floats needs to be exchanged system-wide per SBDP iteration.
-While the number of communicated floats is not necessarily lower than in Algorithm \ref{alg:SENSI_without_neighboraffinity}, the communication overhead, e.g., (de)constructing data or waiting times, resulting from an extra communication step is nullified.
-If only local constraints are present, the multipliers can be excluded from Step 2 to reduce the exchanged data since they do not affect the gradient~\eqref{eq:gradient_neighboraffine}. \begin{remark} Neighbor-affine structures frequently occur in various problems in the area of DMPC, e.g., water networks \cite{Burk,Alvarado} or robotic formations \cite{Rosenfelder}.
+This results in only one neighbor-to-neighbor communication step in which a maximum number of $\sum_{\agents}(n_i+n_{gi} +n_{hi}) |\mathcal{N}_i|$ floats needs to be sent system-wide per iteration.
+While the number of communicated floats is not necessarily lower than in Algorithm~\ref{alg:SENSI_without_neighboraffinity}, the communication overhead, e.g., (de)constructing data or waiting times, resulting from an extra communication step is nullified.
+For decoupled constraints, the multipliers can be omitted in Step~2, as they do not affect the gradient \eqref{eq:gradient_neighboraffine}, thereby reducing the amount of exchanged data. \begin{remark} Neighbor-affine structures frequently occur in various problems in the area of DMPC, e.g., water networks \cite{Burk,Alvarado} or robotic formations \cite{Rosenfelder}.
 In addition, many optimal power flow problems are inherently neighbor-affine~\cite{Erseghe}. \end{remark}

 \begin{example} \textit{As an example consider the non-convex NLP